daliannyvieira/personal-goals-1/README.md

 - [ ] Improve my Russian
 - [ ] Improve my Spanish
 - [ ] Learn about Object Oriented Programming
+- [ ] Travel for London
+- [ ] Programming in various programming languages
+- [ ] Make Exchange
+- [ ] Live a time outside Brazil
+- [ ] Work in an interesting company
+- [ ] Participate in technology events